 QLD

-You should refer to the Bureau of Meteorology (BOM) for the latest weather warnings, QLD SES for emergency services and Department of Transport and Main roads for road closures.
+You should refer to the Bureau of Meteorology (BOM) for the latest weather warnings, QLD SES for emergency services and the Department of Transport and Main Roads for road closures.

 VIC

-You should refer to the Bureau of Meteorology (BOM) for the latest weather warnings, VIC SES for emergency services and Vic Emergency for road closures.
+For the latest weather warnings, refer to the Bureau of Meteorology (BOM), VIC SES for emergency services, and Vic Emergency for road closures.

 SA